eMahtab/java-refresher/README.md

 ## equals() and hashCode() contract

-If for two objects equals() method returns true, means they match, then the calling hashcode() on those two objects should return exact same value.
+If for two objects equals() method returns true, means they match, then calling hashcode() on those two objects should return exact same value.

 ## Instant
 ```java